bryanwweber/orbital-mechanics-notes/constants-of-orbital-motion/energy-is-conserved-in-orbital-motion.md

 \end{aligned}
 :::

 where $C$ is an arbitrary constant of integration.
 By choosing a value for $C$, we are setting the **reference point** for the potential energy.
-For instance, we could choose the reference point at $r = R_E$, the radius of the earth, which would give some finite value for $C$.
+For instance, we could choose the reference point at $r = R_E$, the radius of the Earth, which would give some finite value for $C$.
 However, it is most convenient to choose $C=0$, corresponding to a reference point at infinite radius.

 Equation {eq}`eq:integrate-energy-equation` is a statement of the conservation of energy of the system.
 It is called the _vis viva_ equation, which translates as the _living force_ equation due to its central role in understanding how objects orbit each other.